sbryngelson/group-docs/group-syllabus/formatting.md

 * And this is also acceptable
     > Cavitation is seen in many engineering applications, including submarines [1], pumps [2], and medical devices [3].

+### Creating your bibliography

+* Use `bibtool` to remove unused entries from your bibliography (`.bib`) file
+    * Remove all unused bibliography entries from your `.bib` file.
+To do this,
+        * Make sure you have `bibtool` installed your your system
+        * Copy a `bibtool.config` file to your document path, mine is located [here](../templates/paper/bibtool.config)
+        * Compile your document (I prefer `latexmk` for this, but a combination of `pdflatex` and `bibtex` also works).
+        * Use the command `bibtool -r bibtool.config -x main.aux > test.bib`
+        * Now you have a file `test.bib` that contains only the bibliography entries in your document
+        * Move the `test.bib` file over to your main bibliography file via something like `mv test.bib ref.bib`

+* Use `bibstyle` to remove unneeded elements from your bibliography entries
+    * In particular, I use the command `bibtex-tidy --omit=date-added,date-modified,month,doi --curly --numeric --align=13 --sort=title --duplicates=key,citation --no-escape --sort-fields --trailing-commas --no-remove-dupe-fields test.bib`
+    * You can see in the above that it removes certain entries, sorts the document, checks for duplicates, and so on.
+    * It does this on `test.bib` in the above call.
+You will want to do it on whatever the `bibtool` output file is.

+* Bibliography style file (`.bst`)
+    * Unless the journal or conference you are submitting to insists otherwise, use the style file [here](../templates/paper/model1-num-names.bst).
+This style file includes the relevant information you want your entries to include (like title), but ignores others (like month of publication).
+It also supports author-year citations (which are invoked via `\citet{}` as above).

 ### Colors

 I like to use the following color palette in your TeX preamble: